mbnuqw/sidebery/README.md

 - Snapshots (saved windows/panels/tabs)
 - ...and more

 ## Build

 > Prerequisites: latest LTS Node.js version

-Install dependencies: `npm install`
+1. Install dependencies: `npm install`
-Build all parts of addon: `npm run build`
+2. Build all parts of Add-on: `npm run build`
-Create addon archive in ./dist: `npm run build.ext`
+3. Create Add-on archive in `./dist`: `npm run build.ext`

+After creating the Add-on archive, you can then use the version in Firefox as follows:

+1. Open Firefox
+2. Go to `about:debbuging`
+3. Go to "This Firefox"
+4. At "Temporary Extensions" click on "Load Temporary Add-on..."
+5. Select the `.zip` file in the `dist` directory.
+6. Close the settings tab
+7. Your Firefox now always runs with the development version
+8. For updating: Repeat all steps.

 ## Development